4 Reasons You Might Transfer KrisFlyer Miles to Velocity

 3. Upgrading a Virgin Australia flight

-As well as redeeming for reward seats, Velocity points can be redeemed to upgrade most Virgin Australia flights.
+As well as redeeming for reward seats, you can spend Velocity points to upgrade most Virgin Australia flights.
 This is not something you could do with KrisFlyer miles.

 Read our guide to upgrading on Virgin Australia to learn more about this.